Pug Corgi Mix Facts

 Pug corgi mix

 The Pug Corgi sheds heavily and is not a hypoallergenic dog, an attribute taken from its parents.
-It is required to brush daily the corgi pug’s coat to remove the dead or loose hair and because of the short hair, cleaning it will help in removing dirt and debris from its fur.
+It is required to brush the corgi pug’s coat daily to remove the dead or loose hair, and because of the short hair, cleaning it will help remove dirt and debris from its fur.

-Cleaning the ear regularly using an approved solution from the vet can help in avoiding ear infections and brushing the dog’s teeth at least twice a week can help prevent any dental disease keeping the pug mixed with corgi’s mouth clean.
-The Pug Corgi does not drool much and to avoid any dog odor that may arise is to keep his mouth and coat clean, though the Corgi Pug is not known to smell.
+Cleaning the ear regularly using an approved solution from the vet can help in avoiding ear infections, and brushing the dog’s teeth at least twice a week can help prevent any dental disease keeping the pug mixed with corgi’s mouth clean.
+The Pug Corgi does not drool much, and to avoid any dog odor that may arise, he must keep his mouth and coat clean, though the Corgi Pug is not known to smell.

 Corgi Pug Mixed Health Problems